 The programme is one of the International Course Programmes supported by the Flemish Interuniversity Council (VLIR-UOS).
 A limited number of scholarships is available for students coming from certain developing countries.

 HOW TO APPLY

-In order to apply, you have to fill in the online application form (button below).
+In order to apply, you have to fill in the online application form before the application deadline.